HansVGinkel/USB-slot-car-controller-adapter/README.md

   - **Cable clamp for USB cable** (for example from an AC mains power connectors)
   - **Plastic plate for mounting the cable clamp on** 6 mm / 2/8 inch thick.
   - **Rubber cable grommet** for USB cable protection.
 Large enough to pull over the micro USB connector.
-- **Soldering iron with fine tip**, or wrap some copper wire around it to make a fine tip.
+- **Soldering iron with fine tip**, if you don't have one you can wrap some copper wire tightly around it to and cut it off at an angle to make a fine tip.
 - **Casing** used 10 x 6 x 2.5 cm / 4" x 2.5" x 1" (l x w x h).
 - **Connector(s)** for your slot car controller.
+- **Thin stranded copper wire** various colors used to simplify problem solving.
 - **Circuit diagram**

   ![Arduino USB slot car controller adapter](https://user-images.githubusercontent.com/79975566/111668908-8eb7cb80-8816-11eb-8ee8-e7dc7b8cc181.png)